Skip to main content

 A proper mapping should also define the field description, data type, accepted values, transformation rules, validation logic, fallback behavior, source of truth, owner, and known risks.

-This is where many integrations become fragile.
+That is where many integrations become fragile.

 Teams often map fields quickly just to make the connection work, but they do not define what should happen when data is missing, duplicated, renamed, reformatted, overwritten, or changed later.